 (4) Other airlines：

-The best use for hotel points is simply to redeem them for Free Nights (FN).
+The best use for hotel points is simply to redeem them for reward nights.
 It’s relatively simple but there are still tricks.
-Please refer to our Hotel Points Guide.
+Please refer to our Hotel Points Guides.

-Applying and using credit cards is a both money-saving and fun hobby.
-We wish everyone happiness in the journey with credit cards!
+Applying for and using credit cards is a money-saving and fun hobby.
+We wish everyone happiness in their journey with credit cards!
 If you have any questions, feel free to leave any comments below!